Skip to content

 Handling Halo GUID changes

-- Use the Get Halo GUIDs API endpoint to trade the PMS ID for the practice's current authoritative Halo GUID.
+2. Upon receiving a 403 Forbidden error, use the Get Halo GUIDs API endpoint to trade the practice's PMS ID for their current Halo GUID.